awaisamjad/blog/content/projects/resistor-resistance-calculator/_index.md

 ### Step 1
 The first three bands have the same colours which correspond to the same numbers.
 Therefore we can reuse this object for each band.

-As each colour corresponds/maps to 1 number a dictionary/hashmap/object is the perfect data structure to hold this data.
+As each colour corresponds/maps directly to 1 number a dictionary/hashmap/object is the perfect data structure to hold this data.

 ```javascript
 const value_to_colour = {